What Is Breast Lift Surgery?

 Customized to address the unique concerns of each patient, breast lift surgery can:

 Despite these enhancements, breast lift surgery is not capable of restoring lost volume and/or increasing the size of the breasts.
-If this desired, breast augmentation will typically need to be performed in conjunction with mastopexy to achieve an optimal outcome.
+If this is desired, breast augmentation will typically need to be performed in conjunction with mastopexy to achieve an optimal outcome.

 To determine if you are a good candidate for breast lift surgery, Chicago plastic surgeons Brian Braithwaite, MD or Lorri Cobbins, MD will review your health history and perform an examination during your consultation.
 They will also take preoperative photos at the time of your visit.
 You may be required to have a mammogram before your surgery, depending on your age and last study.
 During the consultation, we will take time to understand your goals and desires as well as review available options and techniques.
 When a personalized procedural plan is agreed upon and you feel comfortable moving forward with treatment, the date of your surgery can be scheduled.

-The Breast Lift Procedure
+How Is the Breast Lift Procedure Performed?

 Breast lift surgery is usually performed as an outpatient procedure under general anesthesia.
 In general, the more dramatic the proposed changes to the breasts become, the more invasive the mastopexy procedure will be.
 The least invasive breast lift involves making circular incisions around the areola, removing excess skin, elevating the nipple position, and closing the wound around the pigmented areola.
 This is often called the “concentric ring” or “doughnut” mastopexy.
 A more invasive technique includes this concentric ring design, but also adds a vertical incision downward from the areola to allow more breast tissue repositioning.
 This design is often called the “circumvertical” or “lollipop” mastopexy.
 The most invasive technique for breast lifting resembles breast reduction incisions, except that little or no breast tissue is removed.
 Instead, only skin is removed and the breast tissue itself is dramatically repositioned.
 In this case, scars encircle the areola, extend vertically downward, and continue horizontally in the crease under the breast.
 This technique is often called the “anchor” mastopexy, due to the incision pattern.

-Recovery from Breast Lift Surgery
+What Does the Recovery Process from Breast Lift Surgery Entail?

 Immediately following breast lift surgery, some degree of swelling and/or bruising is likely, though these symptoms should gradually diminish over time.
 While significant postoperative pain is rare, any tenderness or discomfort experienced within the first few days can be well-managed with medication until fully resolved.
 To aid with healing, our plastic surgeons instruct all patients to wear surgical or sports bras throughout the recovery process, as well as to avoid strenuous upper body activity for several weeks.
 Most women may drive and return to work and non-strenuous daily routines once they discontinue narcotic pain medicine.

-The average cost of breast lift surgery in the United States is roughly $4,600*.
+The average cost of breast lift surgery in the United States is roughly $6,816*.
 This expense is indicative of the plastic surgeon’s fee and does not include supplementary costs such as operating facility and anesthesia fees.
 Additional factors that can influence mastopexy pricing include:

 To help make breast lift surgery affordable for all women interested in treatment, The Aesthetic Institute of Chicago partners with CareCredit®—a trusted healthcare lender that offers numerous payment plan options with little to no interest rates.
 Once your doctor has provided a customized estimate of the total cost at the time of your consultation, a member of our team will be happy to get you started with the CareCredit® application process if financial aid is desired.